michael2012z/BitBible/markdown/JPS/files/1Sam.md

 15. And Samuel arose, and got him up from Gilgal unto Gibeath-benjamin.
 And Saul numbered the people that were present with him, about six hundred men.

-16. And Saul, and Jonathan his son, and the people that were present with them, abode in Gibeath-benjamin;Heb.
-Geba. but the Philistines encamped in Michmas.
+16. And Saul, and Jonathan his son, and the people that were present with them, abode in Gibeath-benjamin;

 17. And the spoilers came out of the camp of the Philistines in three companies: one company turned unto the way that leadeth to Ophrah, unto the land of Shual;